 This POC will demonstrate the ability to use storage snapshots as a backup of the HANA database.
 I'll take a LVM snapshot, imitating a snapshot of the storage.
 Then I will try to restore the database using the resulting snapshot.
 The required snapshot have be taken only for the "data" area, but it can also contain a "log" and "shared".
 The POC was performed on a test, almost inactive system and therefore must be repeated on the system under load.

 This POC was made for HANA1; the procedure for HANA2 is slightly different, because it works in multitenant mode.
-Using a HANA2 snapshot as a backup is supported for single tenant instances.
+Using a HANA2 snapshot as a backup is supported for one tenant instance.

 Let's add some data to the database to check the recovery process.